TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-qas/index.md

 CLASSIFIED FLAG: uiuctf{qu4ntum_0v3rfl0w_2d5ad975653b8f29}
 ```

-Now that the cheesy solution is out of the way, what is the vuln here?
+With the cheesy solution out of the way, what is the vuln here?

 `scanf("%d", (int*)&qdata.input.val)` reads 4 bytes into the input struct.
 But the `val` field is a short!
 Since the struct is packed, this means that we are overwriting the following field, which in this case is a `char[2]` called `padding`.

 Contrary to common sense, this field is actually used in the hash function: `hash ^= input.padding[0] << 8 | input.padding[1];`

-By providing certain negative numbers we can manipulate the input and win.
+By providing certain negative numbers we can obtain the right output value and win.
 Also note that there are no positive solutions.